Nina Hosali

 Nina Moti Hosali (23 October 1898 – 14 January 1987) was a philanthropist, artist and author.
-She co-founded The Society for the Protection of Animals Abroad (SPANA), founded the Nature Cure Clinic and played a key role in the Margaret Morris Movement and Free Painters and Sculptors.
+She co-founded Working Animals International, founded the Nature Cure Clinic and played a key role in the Margaret Morris Movement and Free Painters and Sculptors.

 Early life

 Hosali was born in St John's Wood, London on 23 October 1898 to a Scottish mother and an Indian father, a bar student who died shortly after her birth.
 Hosali spent her early childhood in Glasgow and returned to live in London when she was 11 years old.
 She studied for her BSc in mathematics at University College London, and went on to study seismology for her MSc.
 Her paper, "A note describing models illustrating crystal-line form and symmetry" was published by The Faraday Society in 1920, and her paper "On Seismic Waves in a Visco-Elastic Earth", was published by the Royal Society in 1923.